December 2, 2022

-They dissolve slowly or don’t dissolve at all
+Wipes dissolve slowly or don’t dissolve at all

-Toilet paper dissolves quickly, whereas paper towels, feminine hygiene products, and wet wipes can take weeks or even months to dissolve; this is why flushing wet wipes could result in a nasty and expensive clog.
+Toilet paper dissolves quickly, whereas paper towels, feminine hygiene products, and wet wipes can take weeks, months or even years to dissolve; this is why flushing wet wipes could result in a nasty and expensive clog.

-They clump together
+Wipes clump together

-They will get caught
+Baby wipes will get caught

-They could cause damage at the treatment plant
+Wipes can damage the treatment plant

-You might be thinking, “I’ve never experienced any plumbing issues in my home!”
-Well, even if wet wipes flush down your toilet and don’t wreak havoc on your home’s plumbing, that doesn’t mean they aren’t doing so somewhere else.
+You might be thinking, “I’ve put baby wipes in my toilet and never experienced any plumbing issues in my home!”
+Well, even if the wipes flush down your toilet and don’t wreak havoc on your home’s plumbing, that doesn’t mean they aren’t doing so somewhere else.

-“Flushable” wet wipes are just wet wipes that are less fibrous and stringy than others; this might make them more likely to dissolve and less likely to clump.
-However, to prevent clogs and issues with your plumbing, we recommend avoiding flushing all wipes and here’s why:
+“Flushable” wet wipes are just wet wipes that are less fibrous and stringy than others.
+This might make them more likely to dissolve and less likely to clump but the evidence suggests otherwise.

 - Flushable wipes break down… slowly.
 Whereas some wet wipes won’t dissolve at all, flushable wet wipes will dissolve.
 However, the process is so slow that it doesn’t make much of a difference.